Nicemanss/ledger-doc/README.md

 # VIEW HPB WALLET INFORMATION
 By following the steps below, you will find your public address which will allow you to receive HPB assets, as well as being able to see how many HPB assets you own.
-1. Visit [https://myhpbwallet.com](https://myhpbwallet.com) in your browser
+1. Visit a Ledger device supported web wallet in your browser
 2. Make sure your Ledger device is connected to your computer, unlocked, and that the HPB app is opened
 3. Select View Wallet Info on the website
 4. Select Ledger Wallet as the way to access your wallet